Updated March 1, 2016

 - What makes you over-the-top excited, angry or emotional?

-- What kinds of books do you read, TV shows do you watch or blogs / websites do you visit?
+- What kinds of books do you read, videos or TV shows do you watch or blogs / websites do you visit?

 - What’s your favorite hobby?